Investment-grade gold bar on wooden table.

 • Look beyond the spot price: The true cost of your gold investment includes the dealer's premium, shipping, insurance, and storage fees.
 Factoring in these additional costs from the start gives you a clear picture of your potential returns.

-What is Investment-Grade Gold?
+What Exactly is Investment-Grade Gold?

 Before you start adding gold to your portfolio, it’s important to understand what makes it "investment-grade."
 This isn't just any piece of gold jewelry; it’s gold that meets specific standards, making it a reliable asset for wealth preservation.
 Think of it as the difference between a casual hobby and a serious strategy.
 Understanding these key characteristics will help you make informed decisions and ensure you’re acquiring an asset that holds its value.